-AAV-AQP1 for the Treatment of Radiation-Induced Grade 2/3 Xerostomia
+AAV-hAQP1 for the Treatment of Radiation-Induced Grade 2/3 Xerostomia

 Radiation induced xerostomia, or RIX, is a severe and debilitating long-term side effect of radiation treatment for head and neck cancer.
-Chronic RIX results in severe side effects, including difficulty swallowing, or dysphagia, oral discomfort, malnutrition, oral mucositis, changes in taste, increased oral infections and dental cavities.
-There are currently no FDA approved treatments for RIX.
+Chronic RIX results in severe side effects, including difficulty swallowing, or dysphagia, oral discomfort, malnutrition, oral mucositis, changes in taste, increased oral infections and dental cavities, resulting in a significant negative impact on patient quality of life.
+Current treatment options for RIX are few and are of limited benefit.
+The sialogogues pilocarpine (approved for RIX) and cevimeline (used off-label) are minimally effective in patients with grade 2/3 RIX where the gland structure and function have been significantly impaired.
+No new medications for RIX have been approved in over 20 years.

-Worldwide, there are approximately 650,000 new cases of head and neck cancer diagnosed each year, with approximately 58,000 cases in the United States alone, making it the fifth most common malignancy.
-Approximately 85% of patients who receive radiation treatment for head and neck cancer experience reduced saliva production during treatment, and approximately 40% of those patients who remain cancer free for two or more years after treatment continue to suffer from grade 2 or 3 RIX.
-There are approximately 170,000 such patients in the United States, with approximately 15,000 new cases each year.
+Worldwide, there are approximately 650,000 new cases of head and neck cancer diagnosed each year, with approximately 54,000 cases in the U.S. alone, making it the fifth most common malignancy.
+Approximately 85% of patients who receive radiation treatment for head and neck cancer experience reduced saliva production during treatment, and approximately 50% of those patients who remain cancer free for two or more years after treatment continue to suffer from grade 2 or 3 RIX.
+There are approximately 170,000 such patients in the U.S., with approximately 5,000 to 10,000 new cases each year in the U.S.